cakephp/docs/en/development/dispatch-filters.rst

 will assign these settings to the ``$settings`` property after merging them with the defaults in the class.

-.. versionchanged:: 2.5
-    You can now provide constructor settings to dispatch filters in 2.5.

 Filter Classes
 ==============